cbeyan/AffectiveBodyMovements/README.md

 ## How it works
-1- Use the Matlab code given to obtain RGB images in logistic position format.
+1- Use the Matlab code to obtain RGB images in logistic position format.

-2- Use the Python code supplied to train and test the method.
+2- Use the Python code to train and test the method.

 ## Reference